-The average age of the vessels in our operating fleet is approximately five years; as such, no significant capital expenditures for dry-docking and maintenance have occurred in the past.
 Our Manager has included the cost of routine dry-docking within the technical services fee we pay pursuant to the management agreements.
-The technical services fee does not cover extraordinary costs or expenses.
+The technical services fee does not cover extraordinary costs or expenses and we have not incurred significant extraordinary costs or expenses in the past.
 We are insured for certain matters, but we cannot assure you that our insurance will be adequate to cover all of these matters.
 The technical services fee does not include bunkers consumed during dry-docking and off-hire, repair costs and insurance deductibles.